 k.
 Sorority members may not hold any events with PNMs present outside of the hours established for Primary Recruitment beginning on the first day students move into the residence halls and ending with the culmination of Bid Day, defined as 24 hours after the last Bid has been distributed.
 An event would be defined as any time there are five (5) or more sorority members in the presence of a PNM.
 If it is reported that a chapter is in violation of this rule, the chapter will be placed on social

 probation for six (6) weeks.
 This social probation applies to swaps, date parties, pledge formals, off campus parties, etc.

 VIII.
 Primary Membership Recruitment

 a.
-Primary Formal Recruitment begins when active sorority chapter members convene on campus for the sole purpose of conducting Recruitment Workshop, and ends after the completion of Bid Day activities.
+Primary Recruitment begins when active sorority chapter members convene on campus for the sole purpose of conducting Recruitment Workshop and ends after the completion of Bid Day activities.
 Calendars specifying the official dates set by The University of Alabama for recruitment will be distributed during the first Panhellenic Council meeting of the Spring semester.
 Beginning at the time the women move into the chapter houses prior to recruitment, up until the culmination of Bid day activities, defined as 24 hours after bids are distributed, there will be no events with alcohol, including, but not limited to sisterhood events.
 If a chapter is found to have had an event with alcohol during this time, it will be a fined infraction.

 b.
 All communication between sorority women and Potential New Members outside of the hours established for Primary Recruitment is to be kept to a minimum.
 There shall be no purposeful seeking of contact with Potential New Members by sorority women during Fall Primary Recruitment except at official events.
 Normal friendly contact is the only type of contact allowed during the Primary Recruitment period.